mauliolaa/iw-openwhisk-local/README.md

    1. Requires java, gradle and docker
 2. wsk cli

+You want to clone the latest stable version of Openwhisk into this folder!
 You want to follow the openwhisk instructions for configuring the wsk cli to work with Openwhisk.

 ## Project Structure